genifyai/banking-reco-profile-icaif22/README.md

 # CIKM_2022
-Code for the paper CIMK'22 (old UMAP 22')
+Code for the paper CIMK'22